 Net Operating Income (NOI) for a Fully Rented 3-Unit Building

 Potential Rent Roll (3 of 3 units @ $600/month)

 = Gross Operating Income

 = Net Operating Income (Cash Flow)

+This property has $520 per month in positive cash flow.
+Keep in mind that all three units are rented, though we accounted for a 10% vacancy rate based on local data.
 If the owners plan on living in one unit, the figures would be different because the property would only generate $1,200 in monthly rent (although expenses might be slightly lower, we’ll keep them the same for simplicity).

-Potential Rent Roll (2 of 3 units rented @ $600/month)
+Potential Rent Roll (two of three units rented @ $600/month)

 = Gross Operating Income

 = Net Operating Income (Cash Flow)